About Washington University School of Medicine in St. Louis

-The Section of Trauma Anesthesiology consists of 11 full or part-time trauma anesthesiologists who specialize in the care of critically ill and injured patients.
-The trauma anesthesiology faculty have expertise in a variety of areas to include cardiac anesthesia, critical care, and military medicine.
-A member of the anesthesia team is present for level-one trauma admissions to the emergency department.
-Barnes-Jewish Hospital maintains a dedicated trauma operating room staffed by an attending anesthesiologist with a CRNA or Resident/Fellow Physician.
+The Section of Trauma Anesthesiology is part of the General Anesthesia Division and consists of faculty who specialize in the resuscitation and care of critically ill and injured patients.
+The Trauma Anesthesiology faculty have expertise in a variety of areas to include cardiac anesthesia, critical care, and military medicine.
+On a daily basis, our trauma anesthesiologists provide state-of-the-art preoperative care to patients with urgent/emergent surgical problems, in addition to managing and triaging cases and staff across all of the anesthetic locations at WashU.
+A member of the Trauma Anesthesia team is present for every level-one trauma admissions to the emergency department.
+Barnes-Jewish Hospital maintains a dedicated trauma operating room around the clock and staffed by an attending anesthesiologist with a CRNA or Resident/Fellow physician.